Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Longer sounds than what’s considered normal.
+• Longer sounds than what’s considered normal

-• Repetitions of sound, syllables or words.
+• Frequent repetitions of sounds, syllables or words

-• Unusual rate or rhythm of talking.
+• Unusual rate or rhythm of talking

-There are two main types of fluency disorders: stuttering and cluttering.
+There are two main types of fluency disorders:

 Symptoms and Causes